ugultopu/JavaScript-Gotchas/README.md

 ===================================================================================
 Well, it doesn't work because there is no such thing in JavaScript.
 That is, there is no special square bracket operator for accessing array indices in JavaScript.
 But how?
 Aren't we able to access the arrays using syntax like `someArray[someInteger]`?
 Well, yes we do, but that is not a special syntax defined to access the indices of an array.
 It is nothing but simply the good old "bracket notation" for accessing _object properties_.

 Bracket notation is an alternative to dot notation to access object properties.
 In JavaScript, an array is nothing but an object.
-When we use bracket notation, if there is an identifier (a variable name, etc.) inside the brackets, then the identifier is resolved.
+When we use bracket notation, if there is an identifier (a variable name, etc.) inside the brackets, then the value of the identifier is resolved.
 If its value is not a string or a symbol, then its value is _[coerced]_ into a string and then JavaScript tries to find a property whose name is equal to that string.

 That is, when we write `someObject[5]`, 5 is not an identifier, hence its value not resolved.
 It is not a string or symbol either, so its value must be coerced into a string.
 It is a number.
 Coercing it into a string yields '5'.
 Hence, JavaScript searches for a property named '5' in `someObject` and if it finds that property, it returns its value.
 If not, it returns `undefined`.